MicrosoftDocs/Devices-docs/surface-hub/install-wallpaper-surface-hub.md

 This article explains how to replace the default Microsoft Teams Rooms wallpaper with the Windows Bloom wallpaper or a custom image.

+## Scope

+This article applies to [New Surface Hub 3 devices](surface-hub-3-whats-new.md), Surface Hub 2S devices [upgraded with the Surface Hub 3 Pack compute cartridge](install-manage-surface-hub-3-pack.md) and Surface Hub 2S devices [software-migrated to the Teams Rooms on Windows platform](surface-hub-2s-migrate-to-mtr-w.md).

 ## Windows Bloom wallpaper

 1. On a separate device, download the [Windows Bloom wallpaper](images/oembackgroundimage.png) and save it to a USB drive.